-Nestlé's objective is that as presently, it is the leading company in the food market, it thinks in 'Great Food, Good Life".
-Its mission is to provide its consumers with a variety of options that are healthy and finest in taste as well.
-It is concentrated on offering the very best food to its clients throughout the day and night.
+Nestlé's objective is that as presently, it is the leading business in the food industry, it believes in 'Good Food, Great Life".
+Its mission is to provide its customers with a range of choices that are healthy and finest in taste.
+It is focused on offering the best food to its clients throughout the day and night.

-Objectives and goals.
+Objectives and objectives.

-• Meet worldwide requirements of the environment.
+• Meet worldwide standards of the environment.

-Analysis of Existing Method, Vision and Goals.
+Analysis of Existing Technique, Vision and Goals.